Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: EDR and Regular Magnetopause Crossing Analysis

 \

-Regarding the $\hat{\theta}$ ion distribution, there is a multi-peak distribution in the data, which likely forms from ion outflows jets in the IDR with the jets extending out from the reconnection site along $\hat{L}$ in LMN coordinates or along $\hat{\theta}$ in our spherical coordinates.
-As MMS flys through the magnetopause, it can encounter both sides of the jets, forming the positive and negative peaks, or the center of the reconnection site, where there is little to no ion movement, forming the central peak near zero.
+Regarding the $\hat{\theta}$ ion distribution, there is a multi-peak distribution in the EDR data, which likely forms from ion outflows jets in the IDR with the jets extending out from the reconnection site along $\hat{L}$ in LMN coordinates or along $\hat{\theta}$ in our spherical coordinates.
+As MMS flys through the magnetopause, it can encounter both sides of the jets, forming the positive and negative peaks, or the center of the reconnection site, where there is little to no ion movement, forming the central peak near zero. {This is not the case for the {regular} events, on the other hand, as they should not pass over an active reconnection site and thus should not see both sides of the reconnection jet.}

 \